The Only Homemade Ice Cream Vanilla Recipe You’ll Ever Need

 Instructions

 • Steep the Cream.
-In a medium saucepan, combine the cream, milk, half of the sugar, and the salt.
-If using a vanilla bean, add the pod and the scraped seeds.
-Heat over medium heat, stirring occasionally, until it is just beginning to steam and tiny bubbles form around the edges.
-Do not boil.
-Remove from heat, cover, and let steep for 30 minutes.
+In a medium saucepan, bring the cream, milk, half of the sugar, and the salt together.
+If you are using a vanilla bean, add both the pod and the scraped seeds.
+As you warm the mixture over medium heat, stir it occasionally and watch for the moment it begins to steam and tiny bubbles gather along the edges.
+Keep it from boiling.
+Once it reaches that point, take it off the heat, cover it, and let it steep for 30 minutes.

 • Temper the Eggs.
-In a separate bowl, whisk the egg yolks and the remaining sugar until pale and slightly thickened.
-While whisking constantly, slowly drizzle about 1 cup of the warm cream mixture into the egg yolks.
-This gradual process, called tempering, prevents the eggs from scrambling.
+In a separate bowl, whisk the egg yolks with the remaining sugar until the mixture looks pale and slightly thick.
+As you keep whisking, slowly pour in about one cup of the warm cream mixture.
+This gentle, steady drizzle tempers the yolks and keeps them from scrambling, so you maintain a perfectly smooth base.

 • Cook the Custard.
-Pour the tempered egg mixture back into the saucepan with the remaining cream.
-Cook over low heat, stirring constantly with a wooden spoon or spatula, until the mixture thickens enough to coat the back of the spoon.
-You should be able to run your finger through it and leave a clean path.
-This is the “nappe” stage, around 170-175°F (77-80°C).
+Pour the tempered egg mixture back into the saucepan with the rest of the cream.
+Keep the heat low and stir continuously with a wooden spoon or spatula.
+As you do, you’ll see the mixture slowly thicken until it coats the back of your spoon.
+When you can swipe your finger through it and create a clean line, you’ve reached the nappe stage, which sits around 170 to 175°F or 77 to 80°C.

 • Strain and Chill.
 Immediately strain the custard through a fine-mesh sieve into a clean bowl to remove any cooked bits of egg and the vanilla pod.
 If you are using vanilla extract instead of a bean, stir it in now.